benieevelyne/BLPFinalProject/README.md

 ## JUSTIFICATION

-This tool will be valuable for financial institution looking to improve the profitability and lower the risk of their loan portfolio.
+This tool will be valuable for financial institution looking to improve profitability and lower the risk of their loan portfolio.

 ## TECHNICAL RESOURCES